By Dr. Richard Thompson, DC

 My Rules of Thumb For Ice vs. Heat

 Given everything you’ve just read, you’re probably still wondering, what is the right choice to help with my pain?
-Because it’s such a complex and very individualized decision, I would like to provide you with my rules of thumb that I provide patients when it comes to using ice vs. heat.
-I have created these recommendations based on what literature exists surrounding cryotherapy (ice), thermotherapy (heat), sports medicine and human physiology, as well as clinical experience on what seems to work well for patients at specific stages of their injury.
+Because it’s such a complex and very individualized decision, I would like to provide you with the rules of thumb that I provide patients when it comes to using ice vs. heat.
+I have created these recommendations based on what literature exists surrounding cryotherapy (ice), thermotherapy (heat), sports medicine, and human physiology, as well as clinical experience on what seems to work well for patients at specific stages of their injury.

 - Heat creates vasodilation or a relaxation of blood vessels to increase blood flow.
-This can be very helpful at increasing blood flow to tight muscles, thus elevating tissue temperature and improving oxygenation, ultimately creating a decrease in tissue tension.
+This can be very helpful in increasing blood flow to tight muscles, thus elevating tissue temperature and improving oxygenation, ultimately creating a decrease in tissue tension.
 That being said, if the tissue is in an inflamed state, increasing blood flow to the tissue may increase the level of inflammatory agents in the tissue.
 As discussed, if we are increasing or prolonging the inflammatory phase of healing, this could in turn prolong the overall healing (and symptomatic) time.
 My simple recommendation is that heat can be appropriate once inflammation and pain levels have been minimized or if your goal is to primarily relax tight tissues that are not painful.

 - Chronic injuries are likely to benefit from an alternating cycle of ice and heat or sometimes cycles of heat applied in intervals.
 Ice and/or heat should be applied in intervals of 10-15 minutes, depending on the depth/size of the body part.
-Always protect the skin from the ice with a thin piece of paper towel or clothing, and I recommend using a gel-based, pliable ice-pack that conforms to the shape of your body part.
+Always protect the skin from the ice with a thin piece of paper towel or clothing, and I recommend using a gel-based, pliable ice pack that conforms to the shape of your body part.
 Moist heat is often the better option in the form of a warm bath or moist heating pack.

 - When in doubt, I recommend patients err on the side of icing.
 As discussed, ice can help with pain and inflammation, and as long as the skin is protected and the ice is applied in appropriate time intervals, the relative risk of negative consequences is rather low.
 On the other hand, if you apply heat that does increase the level of inflammation, that could have unintended consequences on pain, mobility, and speed of injury recovery.

 I am fully aware that this subject matter might raise some eyebrows and some readers might disagree with my commentary.
 Some patients react negatively to ice for a number of possible reasons, in which case I recommend either avoiding ice or trying heat, as long as I don’t feel it’s a potential risk for their recovery.
-Some patients respond well to heat for their pain at a time where I would typically recommend using ice.
+Some patients respond well to heat for their pain at a time when I would typically recommend using ice.
 In the end, my greatest recommendation for patients is to always do what your body tells you works best.
 Ultimately, the decision to use ice and/or heat to augment your healing is optimally made by being informed, and I hope that this article has helped you with just that.
 If you are using ice and/or heat to manage pain and there is no improvement, I recommend that you reach out to a qualified healthcare professional who can diagnose and provide you with the appropriate guidance on how to best manage the problem.
-During this time of stay-at-home orders – stay active, stay healthy and stay informed.
+During this time of stay-at-home orders – stay active, stay healthy, and stay informed.